codefellows-seattle-301d30/05-form-building/README.md

 * Create an array of objects to hold the content generation for the DOM for each object.
 * Create a JS file to generate a more interactive view of the DOM (selecting authors, catagories and hiding/showing full articles as well as navigating the long page as if it was a multipage website).
 * Add Handlebars library and use it to create a tempalte for the HTML articles.
-* Add the HLJS library and related CSS styling to have the ability to highlight content.
+* Add the Higlight JS library and related CSS styling to have the ability to highlight content.
 * Create a new HTML page to handle article submissions that offers a form to create an article and ability to preview content.
 * Connect the new HTML page to the exisiting blog page and update articleView.js, as well as articles.js to render content correctly across both pages.
 * Be sure to write DRY code and leverage the libraries, as well as arrow functions to make code work as optimially as possible.